 PDF download Download Article

 1. Most Filipino last names originate from Spanish colonization.
-According to name consultant Natalie Mulholland, “there’s a lot of Spanish influence with Filipino names.”[7]
-In 1849, Filipinos were forced to adopt Spanish surnames with the enactment of the Claveria Decree, which aimed to standardize names for census and tax purposes.[8]
-This is why many Spanish surnames like de la Cruz, Garcia, and Rodriguez are common in the Philippines, even for those without Spanish ancestry.
+“The Spanish sound of many Filipino last names is largely a legacy of the Spanish colonial administration’s practice of standardizing surnames,” explains Dr. Wilson.[18]
+In 1849, Filipinos were forced to adopt Spanish surnames with the enactment of the Claveria Decree, which aimed to standardize names for census and tax purposes.[19]

 • Prior to Spanish colonization, Filipinos typically used single names that reflected their location, occupation, or father’s name.